BurdetteLamar/markdown_helper/markdown/use_cases/include/include_highlighted_code/use_case.md

 The treatment token ```ruby``` specifies that the included text is to be highlighted as Ruby code.

 The treatment token can be any Ace mode mentioned in [GitHub Languages](https://github.com/github/linguist/blob/master/lib/linguist/languages.yml).
+The file lists about 100 Ace modes, covering just about every language and format.

 #### Command